clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/autospec.rst

       git config --global user.email "you@example.com"
       git config --global user.name "Your Name"

-..
-TODO this last step (for GIT) - required? what is it doing?

 Example 2: Build RPM with existing spec file
 ============================================

-This example shows how to build a RPM from a pre-packaged upstream package with an existing spec file.
+This example shows how to build a RPM from a pre-packaged upstream package, with an existing spec file.
+The example uses the ``dmidecode`` package.

 #.
+Make sure you have completed the
+   `First time set up for autospec <Example 1: First time setup>`_.

-If you do not already have them locally, clone the |CL| package repos:
+#.
+Clone the ``dmidecode`` package.
+You can clone all |CL| package repos:

    .. code-block:: bash

       cd clearlinux
       make [-j NUM] clone-packages

-   Alternately, you can clone a single package using:
+   Or you can clone a single package using:

    .. code-block:: bash

-      make clone_<package-name>
+      make clone_dmidecode

 #.
 Navigate to the ``dmidecode`` package and build it: